API version: 2022-10-20

 : The year to which the decision pertains.

-(This is not what you probably think it is;
+(Beware!
+This is not exactly what you probably think it is;

 see the discussion of opting below.)
 Of course you need not realize it exactly like this.
 You must merely be able to represent opting status with respect to the current year per reviewer per journal.
-(If the journal has subdivisions, whether to represent them or not depends on whether they are represented at RQC as a single journal or as multiple journals.
-Opting status is per RQC-side journal.)
+(If the journal has subdivisions, whether to represent separate opting decisions for each of them or not depends on whether they are represented at RQC as a single journal or as multiple journals.
+A separate opting status must exist for each RQC-side journal.)

 An RQC adapter for a given MHS must provide the following functionality: